 DBA - Doctor of Business Administration

 academic titles – Capitalize before a name; lowercase when used alone or in constructions that set them off from a name by commas.
 Assistant Professor Michael Bennett wrote a book on the Theatre of the Absurd.
-Beverly Kopper, provost and vice chancellor for academic affairs, introduced the student commencement speaker.
+John Chenoweth, provost and vice chancellor for academic affairs, introduced the student commencement speaker.

-acronyms – Although we refer to campus units by acronyms in speech and some internal publications (such as CoBE for the College of Business and Economics), acronyms should avoided.
+acronyms – Although we refer to campus units by acronyms in speech and some internal publications (such as CoBE for the College of Business and Economics), avoid acronyms.
 If an acronym must be used, spell out the full name on the first mention, with the acronym subsequent mentions.
 Russ Kashian leads the Fiscal and Economic Research Center.
 FERC completed 26 reports this year.

 ampersand (&) – Do not use an ampersand in place of “and.”
 It should be used, however, when it is part of a company’s formal name or a composition title.